Lydionnn/CancerIncidenceAnalysisProject/README.md

 Run the analysis scripts in /scripts to reproduce the findings.
 Open the Tableau workbooks in /visualizations to view and interact with the visualizations.

-### License
-This project is available under the MIT License.

-### Contact
-For any queries or discussions regarding the project, please open an issue in this repository.